 - Record repairs made, time spent, and parts used.

-When polled, Outdoor Power Equipment and Small Engine Mechanics say the following skills are most frequently used in their jobs:
+Outdoor Power Equipment and Small Engine Mechanics state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.